[Much of my site will be useless to you if you've got the images turned off!]

 Thayer's Note:

-a The West Point Observatory, founded in 1841 by Indicates a West Point graduate and gives his Class.William Bartlett (see his AOG obituary, p111) had been one of the pioneer institutions of its kind in the United States; the Academy was the only engineering school in the country until 1824 and was still at the forefront of scientific research.
+a The West Point Observatory, founded in 1841 by Indicates a West Point graduate, Class of 1826: a link to his biographical entry in Cullum's Register.William Bartlett (see his AOG obituary, p111) had been one of the pioneer institutions of its kind in the United States; the Academy was the only engineering school in the country until 1824 and was still at the forefront of scientific research.
 In the 1890's the observatory remained a useful research facility, before the days of serious light pollution which has since doomed most similar small college observatories.
 Here is Lt.
 Harlow's own report on the Academy Observatory, in Publications of the Astronomical Society of the Pacific, III.273 f.
 (1891):

 p273 The Observatory of the U. S. Military Academy